 The middle price peak before the second downward trend on the "W" pattern is understood to be the "breakout" point.
 If the price rebounds above this point following the second low of the "W" shape, then the price is understood to have broken out of the downward trend and initiated a trend on a new upward movement.

 The fact that a price breaks beyond the upper or lower Bollinger Band® is not necessarily considered a "signal" of a possible new price movement.
 Analysts note that prices can frequently trend along the lines and break out on occasion When this occurs, the movement is called a "tag," and it is considered to indicate that a price is at a high or low within a shorter term price trend.
-However, it has been seen that frequently when a price breaks the upper or lower band, it will fall back within the band toward the mid-line.
+However, it has been seen that frequently when price breaks the upper or lower Bollinger Bands, it will fall back within the band toward the midline.

 Bollinger Bands® are also used for examining the potential volatility of the market.
 In particular, when the band "envelope" narrows significantly, it is considered to be a sign that volatility will soon increase.
 This can be helpful in cueing investors that buying or selling opportunities may be approaching.